aysesude/ft_printf/README.md

 - Can be linked with other projects.

 ## 🛠️ Usage
-You can test i`ft_printf` by using it instead of the original printf.
+You can test `ft_printf` by using it instead of the original printf.

 ## 📜 License
 This project follows the [42 School](https://42.fr/) project requirements and is meant for educational purposes.